 - See the section on "Component Identification" for help with identifying the components. - D1 and D2 look very similar, but have different jobs to do.
 Be careful to get the 1N4001 and not the UF4004. - D1 should be placed so that the white stripe on the body lines up with the white stripe on the board. - C9 must go the right way round.
 The negative side is marked with a stripe.
 (See hint) - The LED must go with the right polarity.
-The side which has the shorter lead goes nearest the diode.
+The side with a flat on it, (the cathode, which has the shorter lead) goes nearest the "170V" test point.
 (See hint) - Put IC1 so that the metal tab lines up with the white stripe on the board.
 The metal side faces to the outside of the board.